 Do You Need Two Fig Trees To Produce Fruit?

-For common fig trees, you do not need two fig trees to produce fruit.
-The reason is that common fig trees are self-pollinating.
+You do not need two fig trees to produce fruit.
+The reason is that fig trees are self-pollinating.

 A self-pollinating tree has flowers that contain both a male and a female part.
 When conditions are right, the male part of the flower will release pollen onto the female part of the flower.